jimmyjbling/LiabilityPredictor/README.md

 # Webserver interface
 This repository also contains the code to run a local webserver (or host your own).
 You can start the server by running `qunicorn wsqi:app` (or using the devolpment flask server by setting the `FLASK_APP` variable: `$env:FLASK_APP = "main"` on windows or `export FLASK_ENV=main` on unix).
 From that access 127.0.0.1:5000 to view the local server

+Thanks to JSME for a free and easy to use molecule editor for webpages Bienfait, B., Ertl, P. JSME: a free molecule editor in JavaScript.
+J Cheminform 5, 24 (2013). https://doi.org/10.1186/1758-2946-5-24